 6. Ticking the box to join a mailing list

 Does your website registration form have a pre-ticked box for customers to receive marketing information from third parties?
-You might want to rethink that come 25 May.
+You might want to rethink that now.

 7. Talking politics in the office

 Political opinions are part of a special category of personal information – sensitive personal data – and organisations cannot record or process data about this type of information unless it is absolutely necessary or they have obtained the explicit consent of the individual concerned.

 So, that email chain about the forthcoming elections starts to look very dangerous, and should anyone forward on that email chain containing people’s political opinions, that may fall foul of the GDPR.

 Health information is also part of that special category of personal information.

 So, if you have to call in sick one morning because of a specified medical condition, then only the fact that you are unwell should be conveyed to others who need to know your whereabouts, rather than specifying the medical condition.